EPCompSci/portfolio-2020-GavinEnglish/README.md

 # Super Bird Fighter Ultra App:
 https://github.com/AnthonyKuismi/Super-Bird-Fighter-Ultra

 This was my first group project in IOS App Development.
-The final objective is to make a fighter game that will be published to the app store that will be like a mix of Mortal Combat and Super Smash Bros.
-So far, we have brainstormed and created different characters, implemented animations, gathered music and sound effects, pixelated photos to be used as backgrounds, and started coding parts of the app.
+Super Bird Fighter Ultra is a game with the main objective of the user being a character that punches the boss chicken to earn points, but if hit by the boss chickens eggs 5 times, then they lose and can start over.
+I learned a lot through my team and I creating this app.
+The main things I learned include: How to use app store connect, Various different aspects of finding music / sfx, How to use art in an app, and how to code different parts of a game.

+# Pong App

+This was the final app that me and a group worked on in IOS App Development.
+We mainly learned how to make this app to expand our knowledge of coing using SwiftUI.